 As discussed, KRAS mutations are present in 40% of colon adenocarcinomas and affect sensitivity to treatment with biologic agents directed against EGFR.
-The FDA has approved a qualitative real-time polymerase chain reaction assay, the therascreen KRAS RGQ PCR Kit, for detection of specific mutations in the KRAS oncogene [206].
+The FDA has approved a qualitative real-time polymerase chain reaction assay, the therascreen KRAS RGQ PCR Kit, for detection of specific mutations in the KRAS oncogene [207].

 dMMR is associated with high-frequency MSI (H-MSI), a predictor of better clinical outcomes for resectable colon cancer based on analysis of several large trials.
 In addition, patients with stage II dMMR (H-MSI) do not appear to benefit from 5-FU-based adjuvant therapy.
-Among patients with stage III disease, the predictive impact of dMMR status for adjuvant chemotherapy remains controversial [207; 208; 209].
+Among patients with stage III disease, the predictive impact of dMMR status for adjuvant chemotherapy remains controversial [208; 209; 210].

-Testing for dMMR with H-MSI may become useful for prognosis and treatment planning in patients with resectable colon cancer [209].
-Some research also emphasizes the role of immune regulation in the natural course and prognosis of patients with colorectal cancers [210].
+Testing for dMMR with H-MSI has become an integral part of the routine diagnostic workup for colorectal cancer and has gained interest as a biomarker for patients with advanced cancer to determine their eligibility for immune checkpoint inhibitors [211; 212].
+Some research also emphasizes the role of immune regulation in the natural course and prognosis of patients with colorectal cancers [213].
+Amino acid metabolism is a verified part of the progression of cancer and is an area of interest for its potential role in colorectal cancer [214; 215].